workshopdemos/zowe-python/Instructions.md

 Our first goal is to execute the command then make it flexible.

 Create a new file, call it `first.py`.
+You can create the file through the file option or using the terminal and typing `code first.py`.

-Copy the text to the top of the file:
+Copy this text into file:

 ```
 from zowesupport import *